izabelabastos2/apiphp/README.md

-Para rodar a aplicação apiphp:
+To run the application apiphp:

 -- install xampp
 -- install composer